MJOLNIRPackage/MJOLNIR/docs/Contribution.rst

     with given priors.
 This is to be done by adding a subroutine to the fit object.

-    Initial thoughts: It is believed that building upon the article [CIT2012]_, where this feature was incorporated in a C++ script.
+    Initial thoughts: It is believed that building upon the XXX package where this feature was already created.

-..
-[CIT2012] Citation of relevant article or other document.